 1. When first getting started, create a folder called Archived-CURRENTDATE and move everything in your current inbox there.
-This way, if you want to get to Inbox Zero immediately, but not lose it.
+This way, you can get to Inbox Zero immediately, and not lose any email.
 Then you can review it at your leisure.
-I did this about two years ago and haven’t looked at it since.
-This works because if the email was really important, the send will follow up.
+I did this about four years ago and haven’t looked at it since.
+This works because if the email was really important, you can still follow up.

 2. Check your email no more than twice a day, preferably just once a day.
 If this is not doable, that is okay, but I strongly suggest it.
 It will allow you to work on your work and not be bombarded by work other people are passing you.